 In what ways is Fulfillment by Merchants (FBM) better than Fulfillment by Amazon (FBA)?

-- Controlling Inventory – FBA works well for shops selling standard-sized, fast-moving items.
-Otherwise, FBM is preferable for those specializing in heavy/bulky wares, high value products, and seasonal items.
+FBA works well for shops selling standard-sized, fast-moving items.
+Otherwise, FBM is preferable for those that carry heavy/bulky wares, high value products, and seasonal items.

 Products larger than a shoebox or weighing more than 20 pounds come with extra charges under FBA.
 Additionally, sellers with highly seasonal products often pay more for unused space in Amazon’s warehouses.
 This is because storage and average daily volume (ADV) minimums are based on peak season sales.